FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-18-authentication-authorization-with-angular-and-aspnetcore.md

 </Project>
 ```

-In the controllers then you can use the [Authorize] Attribute maybe combined with the `[AllowAnonymous]` attribute to secure complete controller and/or actions.
+In the controllers then you can use the `[Authorize]` attribute to secure and maybe combine it with the `[AllowAnonymous]` attribute to make several action accessible again.

 ```cs
 using Microsoft.AspNetCore.Authorization;